Domestic Abuse, Recovering Together (DART™) Helping children and mothers after domestic abuse

 Children take part in activities together which help them build their own understanding of domestic abuse, how they’re feeling and how to keep themselves safe.

-Mums and children who've attended DART felt it had helped their recovery and their relationship, according to interim evaluation findings.
+Children and mothers who attended DART™ felt it helped their recovery and their relationship, according to interim evaluation findings.

 Aroundchildren have been exposed to domestic abuse.